orbs-network/boyarin/README.md

       "InternalPort":   4400, // gossip port passed to the binary inside the container (mandatory, unique) "ExternalPort": 4400, // gossip port passed to the binary inside the container (mandatory, unique) "Disabled": false, // (optional)
+      "PurgeData": false, // destroys all data related to the chain (logs, cache, status, blocks), only works with EFS (optional)
       "DockerConfig": {
         "ContainerNamePrefix": "orbs-network",
         "Image":  "orbsnetwork/node", // Docker image